Tom5521/STBackup/README.md

 ![GitHub release (with filter)](https://img.shields.io/github/v/release/Tom5521/STBackup?logo=go&label=lastest%20release)

+# Note:
+Well... school is demanding too much and I can't keep up with SillyTavern, so....
+This program is functional only up to sillytavern 1.9.# and below.
+I'm sorry to announce this but **I don't recommend using this program** because I don't have time to maintain it anymore... anyway, it was fun while it lasted, right?

+Maybe from time to time an update or patch will be released, **but it is no longer guaranteed.**
+*I'll probably be back in December* when I have a vacation, but for now running this program on versions higher than the one specified unfortunately means **breaking SillyTavern.**
+See you later...

 This is a source code file written in the Go programming language, which provides a backup and restore tool for SillyTavern.
 The program uses the `rsync` command to synchronize the application files between the local server and the remote server.
 It also uses the `rclone` tool to synchronize SillyTavern files with a cloud storage service.
 ## Requirements